flaviovdf/tag_assess/README.rst

 $ apt-get install python2.7-dev

 * Create your virtual env.
-From here everythun will be local.
+From here everything will be local.

 ::